ploomber/sklearn-evaluation/docs/comparison/nbdb.md

 ```
 ## Code

 `NotebookDatabase` indexes the output of tagged cells.
 In this example, we're using Python scripts (and tag cells using `# %% tags=["some-tag"]`).
-We convert these scripts to notebooks for `Notebook Database` using `jupytext`, but the same concept applies for user-created notebooks (`.ipynb`)— [see here](https://docs.ploomber.io/en/latest/user-guide/faq_index.html#parameterizing-notebooks) to learn how to tag cells in `.ipynb` files.
+We convert these scripts to notebooks using `jupytext`, but the same concept applies for user-created notebooks (`.ipynb`)— [see here](https://docs.ploomber.io/en/latest/user-guide/faq_index.html#parameterizing-notebooks) to learn how to tag cells in `.ipynb` files.

 ```{code-cell} ipython3
 # data loading script